Small protests appear in Havana over islandwide blackout

-HAVANA (AP) — A few hundred Cubans took to the streets Thursday night in Havana demanding the restoration of electricity, protesting more than two days after a blackout hit the entire island following the passage of Hurricane Ian.
+HAVANA (AP) — The power outage caused by Hurricane Ian has prompted protests in the streets of Cuba's capital as several hundred people demanded restoration of electricity more than two days after a blackout hit the entire island,

-An Associated Press journalist saw a total of about 400 people gathered in at least two spots in the Cerro neighborhood shouting, “We want light, we want light,” and banging pots and pans.
+An Associated Press journalist saw about 400 people gathered Thursday night in at least two spots in the Cerro neighborhood shouting, “We want light, we want light,” and banging pots and pans.

-It was the first public outpouring of anger after electricity problems spread from western Cuba, where Ian hit, and knocked out all of the island's power grid Tuesday night, leaving its 11 million people in the dark.
+It appeared to be the first public display over the electricity problems that spread from western Cuba, where Ian hit, to the entire island, leaving the country's 11 million people in the dark.
 The storm also left three people dead and caused still unquantified damage.

-In addition to power problems Thursday in Havana, internet service was out and cellphones did not work.
+Power was restored to much of the island within a day after the storm's blast.

-Groups that monitor internet access confirmed to the AP the internet disruption in the island.
+Internet service was interrupted Thursday, but there were signs it had returned by Friday morning, at least in some areas.

-“We can confirm the near-total internet blackout in Cuba,” said Alp Toker, director of Netblocks, a London-based internet monitoring firm.
-He said that what his group sees is different than what happened right after the hurricane hit the island.
+On Thursday, groups that monitor internet access reported a “near-total internet blackout in Cuba.”
+Alp Toker, director of London-based Netblockssaid that what his group saw was different than what happened right after the hurricane hit the island.

 “We believe the incident is likely to significantly impact the free flow of information amid protests,” he said.